-With the recent addition of support for the HTC Vive/SteamVR, you can fly around your simulation, melt planets with a giant laser, and hurl them around with a flick of the wrist.
+With an HTC Vive, Oculus Rift+Touch, or WMR headset, you can fly around your simulation, melt planets with a giant laser, and hurl them around with a flick of the wrist.

 Universe Sandbox began as Dan's personal project - a physics program that would make a nice portfolio addition.
 It wasn't long, however, before he realized the potential of this powerful gravity simulator: It didn't just appeal to computational physicists; it opened a door to understanding our complex universe.
 And besides, who doesn't want to smash Earth into Mars?
 Sure enough, it quickly became a Steam-success story.

 Simulating the universe, however, is never a completed task.
-Universe Sandbox was a great tool for exploring (and destroying) the cosmos, but there were some things missing.
+Universe Sandbox (now called Universe Sandbox Legacy) was a great tool for exploring (and destroying) the cosmos, but there were some things missing.
 What about comets?
 What about dark matter?
 Or how about the pressing issue of climate change?

 The scope for the sequel meant that it could no longer be just a one-person project.
-In Fall 2011, Dan hired two additional developers and began creating from scratch Universe Sandbox ².
-Funded entirely by the sales from the original Universe Sandbox, the eight-person team now includes a dedicated physics programmer, an astrophysicist, and a climate scientist.
+In Fall 2011, Dan hired two additional developers and began creating from scratch a new version of Universe Sandbox.
+Funded entirely by the sales from Universe Sandbox Legacy, the 12-person team now spans 4 timezones and includes a dedicated physics programmer and an astrophysicist.

 TimelineUniverse Sandbox Legacy

 - Alpha 1 | Closed Testing | December 4, 2013

 - Alpha 10 | Access Available for Purchase through Our Website | August 25, 2014

 - Alpha 16 | Steam Early Access Release | August 24, 2015